didix21/mdutils/doc/examples/Example.md

 # Overview

 This is an example of markdown file created using mdutils python package.
-In this example youare going to see how to create a markdown file using this library.
-Moreover, you're finding the available features which makes easy create this type of files while you are runningpython code.
+In this example you are going to see how to create a markdown file using this library.
+Moreover, you're finding the available features which makes easy the creation of this type of files while you are running Python code.

+**IMPORTANT:** some features available on this library have no effect with the GitHub Markdown CSS.
+Some of them are: coloring text, centering text...

 # This is what you can do